Development of Spock: "Where No Man Has Gone Before" and the first season

 The tendency to keep Spock as a background character continued for the first eight episodes of The Original Series, when the NBC executives called Roddenberry and producer Herbert Franklin Solow to their offices in Burbank.
 The executives complained that Spock was not appearing frequently in the show.
 They had received requests from local stations asking for Spock-centric episodes, which they referred to as "Spockmania".
-When told they were told that it was NBC who requested he be a background character, they flatly denied it and said it was obvious how popular Spock had become.
+When told that it was NBC who requested he be a background character, they flatly denied it and said it was obvious how popular Spock had become.
 Roddenberry showed them the advertising brochure as evidence and only then did they apologise.
 It was decided to switch the romantic lead in "This Side of Paradise" from Hikaru Sulu to Spock, something that made Nimoy apprehensive.
 But he subsequently said he enjoyed being able to act out Spock's emotions, and praised writer D. C. Fontana for expanding Vulcan culture within the series.

 The sudden increase in popularity of Spock caused William Shatner, who portrayed Captain James T. Kirk, to be dismayed that he was not portraying the favourite character.
 Although he was being paid $5,000 an episode, plus a percentage of profits, and Nimoy was being paid $1,250 an episode, it was the latter who was receiving several sacks of fan mail a week.
 The fan mail figures were leaked to the press, angering Shatner.
 This animosity from Shatner increased when reporters from Time arrived at the studio and set up for a photoshoot around Nimoy's makeup chair.
 Shatner and James Doohan were also in the makeup room, and Doohan later recalled that once Shatner realised he was being ignored, he jumped from his chair, shouted that he was the captain of the show and from then on he would have his makeup applied in his trailer.
 The popularity of Spock had built to the extent that gossip columnists in Hollywood spread rumours among agents that Shatner was going to be dropped from the series and replaced with Nimoy as the lead.

 Following the end of the first season, producer Robert H. Justman decided to prank Nimoy.
 He had partially convinced Nimoy that it would have been preferable to have permanent plastic surgery to point the tips of his ears instead of requiring the hour and a half of makeup each day to apply them.
 It was only when Nimoy began to agree with Justman's suggestion that the producer let on that it was a joke, which Nimoy found amusing.
 Nimoy became unhappy with his pay during the course of the season, since Shatner was being paid more than he was.
 But he was asked by the producers to table the discussion until confirmation was received that the series was renewed.